barionleg/ANTs_wiki/ANTS-and-antsRegistration.md

 We are frequently asked what the default `ANTS` parameters would look like in a call to `antsRegistration`.
 There is not a one to one mapping between the two programs, but some options can be set in a similar way.

 The most frequently asked question is how to set the shrink factors `-f` and smoothing `-s` in `antsRegistration` in a way analogous to the default behavior of `ANTS`.
-This page explains how ANTS handles these parameters for non-rigid registration.

 Example call: